Greenconsult/Jaybot_Chiir_Paper_Evaluation/README.md

 Evaluation by users

 During the testing stage, participants were given a questionnaire and asked to evaluate the chatbot application.
-The chatbot was evaluated on its knowledge, speed, latency, comprehension (context understanding), accuracy, engagement, ease of use, and user satisfaction.
+The chatbot was evaluated on its speed, accuracy, ease of use, and user satisfaction.
 50 evaluators participated in the evaluation.
 The results of the evaluation are shown below.

 Likert 5-point scale evaluation system